PPCP

 What are the days and hours of Operation?

-8:15/8:30 a.m. - 12:30 p.m.
+The cooperative preschool holds classes on Monday, Tuesday, Wednesday, and Thursday from 8:15/8:30 a.m. to 1:30 p.m.
 The PPCP runs on the same holiday schedule as the SMCISD.
-Classes begin on the first Tuesday after Labor Day and end the last Wednesday in May.
-The preschool is closed in the summer.
+Enrollment is open for classes that begin in mid-August and end on the last Wednesday in May.
+Our preschool emphasizes play-based learning and is closed during the summer.

 Copyright © 2019 Presbyterian Parent Cooperative Preschool - All Rights Reserved.